Entryway Ideas — 16 of the Very Best Entrances, and the Genius Design Tricks Behind Them

 (Image credit: Nicole Franzen.
 Design: Monica Fried Design)

-Integrating interesting lighting can be tricky in hallways and entryways alike, for the reason that they don't naturally provide the same areas where you can drop lower-hanging pendant lights (which are, let's face it, usually the best looking lights).
-In the rest of your home, your pendant lighting can sit comfortable over a coffee table, dining table or kitchen island, without disrupting the flow of a space or running the risk of someone hitting their head.
+Integrating interesting lighting can be tricky in entryways, for the reason that they don't naturally provide the same areas where you can drop lower-hanging pendant lights (which are, let's face it, usually the best-looking lights).
+In the rest of your home, your pendant lighting can sit comfortably over a coffee table, dining table, or kitchen island, without disrupting the flow of a space or running the risk of someone hitting their head.

 In an entryway, you have a few options.
-Either stick with recessed or semi-flush lighting, incorporate pendant lighting if you have the head room to do so, or create a layout that creates no-walk areas that means you can introduce lower level lighting.
+Either stick with recessed or semi-flush lighting, incorporate pendant lighting if you have the headroom to do so, or create a layout that creates no-walk areas which means you can introduce lower-level lighting.

 a stylish entryway with indoor trees